ofAlpaca/LeastSquareFitting/README.md

 # LeastSquareFitting
-Algorithm Analysis problem 3 of homework 1
+Algorithm Analysis the third problem of homework one